top of page

 SAND

-Ben is currently working on his debut novel, Black Sand.
+Ben is currently querying his debut novel, Black Sand.

-On the black sand beaches of Guatemala’s Pacific coast, a small village is shaken by a mysterious death that fractures its close-knit community.
-As grief gives way to suspicion, long-buried secrets and painful truths resurface, unraveling the fragile fabric of a once-unified village.
+On Guatemala’s Pacific coast, a small village is devastated by fire and the mysterious death of Carlos Hernández, a former community leader and activist.
+As the town grapples with grief and loss, long-buried secrets resurface, threatening to unravel the fragile fabric of a once-unified community.

-Set against a backdrop of relentless economic and social upheaval, Black Sand chronicles a decade of transformation as a quiet fishing village becomes Guatemala’s foremost tourist destination.
-Told through the voices of eight interwoven characters—locals and outsiders alike—the story spans the lives of hotel owners, Mayan weavers, yoga teachers, and street cleaners, each grappling with the ripple effects of change.
-The tragedy forces them to confront not only the circumstances surrounding the man’s death, but also their complicity in the village’s transformation.
+Set against a backdrop of relentless economic and social upheaval, Black Sand unfolds across ten years of dramatic change as a quiet fishing village transforms into Guatemala’s foremost tourist destination.
+Told through the voices of eight interwoven characters—locals and outsiders alike—the story follows hotel owners, Mayan weavers, yoga teachers, and street cleaners, each reckoning with the aftershocks of relentless change and the true cost of progress.

 bottom of page